willog11/CarND-Vehicle-Detection-P5/README.md

 However it is clear that there are some FPs present.
 This could simply be down to the dataset used, perhaps more images could be added for the vehicles for the vehicles in this video and also for the non-vehicle areas such as vegetation and walls.
 These are the common sources of FPs, hard negative mining could be used here to try and improve on this further.

 Other potential failures could be due to the locations of the ROI.
-A dynamic ROI based on the vehicle odemtry could certainly be used to correct this.
+A dynamic ROI based on the vehicle odometry could certainly be used to correct this.

 An improved tracking algorithm such as a Kalman filter and smarted scaling approach could also be developed to improve on the robustness of the vehicle detections.